Pheniksja/Kurs_Coders_Lab/README.md

-# Kurs_Coders_Lab

-Create the website using HTML, CSS, JavaScript.
+Create the website using HTML, CSS and JavaScript (slider, hidden some elements).